 Unfortunately, this mad dash to Agile is not without its own set of problems.
 If you’re not careful, you might easily fall into some of the traps mentioned above.

 Scaling Agile methods focusing on internal concerns misses the point of business agility.
 Responsive businesses must focus on deeply understanding customers and how to deliver to them consistently.— Inés Almeida, Scaling Agile is not the Path to Business Agility

 Let’s look at the sustainability implications of improperly adopting Agile methods.
 If yours is a physical product, the road from MVP to fully realized product could be filled with waste, as shown in the image above.
 The same goes for digital products:

 - In addition to frustrating users and increasing churn, slow products waste more energy than their lean, efficient counterparts.
 This contributes to the estimated 1.6 billion tons of greenhouse gas emissions that the internet releases every year, not to mention your organization’s own digital emissions.

 - Obsolescence—often the result of rapidly adopting new technologies or intentional product strategies—can lead to billions of tons of e-waste.

-- If your agile team moves fast and breaks things, there could be unintended social consequences as well.
+- If your agile team moves fast and breaks things, there could also be unintended social consequences.
 Related, sometimes a technology solution isn’t the best answer to a problem.

 All of these things undermine successful sustainable digital strategies.
 Compounding this, as noted by the quote above, technical debt increases exponentially in larger organizations where hundreds or even thousands of people contribute to digital products and services each day.
 This fact is rarely considered in company sustainability efforts.